Secondary Insurance Billing: Master COB Workflows

 Important Limitation: Never assume a crossover will happen automatically.
 Even when a primary payer (such as Medicare) indicates they will cross over a claim to a secondary payer (like a Medigap plan), technical glitches can occur.

 To master your secondary insurance billing workflow, treat every claim as if it will not cross over.
 Keep a close eye on the primary EOB.
-If it states that the claim has been forwarded to the secondary payer, wait 14 business days.
+If it states that the claim has been forwarded to the secondary payer, wait 14 business days (approximately).
 If the secondary payment has not posted by then, reach out to the secondary payer directly to see if the claim was received.
 If it was not, you will need to submit a secondary claim manually, attaching the primary EOB as proof of primary payment.

 Preventing the Nightmare: Double-Postings and Balance Billing

+The most severe consequence of a broken COB workflow is incorrect balance billing.
+If your system double-posts a payment or fails to accurately account for the primary payer’s contractual adjustment, it may look like the patient owes more than they actually do.
 Sending an incorrect bill to a patient damages your reputation and creates unnecessary administrative friction.
 To prevent this, your billing team must perform a “COB scrub” before any patient statement is generated.
 This involves verifying that the total payments from both the primary and secondary payers, plus any contractual adjustments, equal the total original charge.
 If a balance remains, it must be carefully evaluated to determine if it is truly the patient’s responsibility or if a secondary payment is still pending.

 Standardizing the Secondary Billing Protocol